imaginaryusername/Reusable_specs/reusable_addresses.md

 Note: Expiry date is not expected to be relevant in the near term, so it's recommended that receiving wallets set it to zero when generating.
 Sending wallets are still recommended to implement it to remain compatible with possible future scalability and usability changes.

 Whether it uses onchain direct sending or offchain communications, as long as the wallet remains compatible with seed recovery via recovery servers, it will require a fixed fraction of total Bitcoin Cash bandwidth for that purpose.
 While the consumption does not have to be latency sensitive in the context of a light wallet, it is vulnerable to long term total traffic fluctuation.
-If the suffix is too short while network traffic gets much higher, the wallet might have difficulty running as bandwidth requirement rises with network traffic.
-On the other hand, if the suffix is too long when network traffic is low, the wallet's privacy is degraded as its anonymity set shrinks.
+If the prefix is too short while network traffic gets much higher, the wallet might have difficulty running as bandwidth requirement rises with network traffic.
+On the other hand, if the prefix is too long when network traffic is low, the wallet's privacy is degraded as its anonymity set shrinks, in addition to creating undue burden on sending wallets for grinding.

 In order to mitigate this, an optional expiry time can be added; sending wallets shall respect the expiry time by yielding an error if attempting to send past it - any funds that are sent overriding the expiry is considered lost, and the recipient has done due diligence warning the sender in the paycode.